Brodinski: 2007–2011

-He started to listen to music while he was still in high school and got passionate about the art of DJ.
-His main models were Damian Lazarus, Ivan Smagghe, 2 Many DJ's, and Andrew Weatherall.
-In Reims, his hometown, Brodinski got to know the ones who formed the local electronic scene among Yuksek.
-Alongside the latter, he produced his first single, "Bad Runner", signed in the wake of the renowned Swiss label Mental Groove.
-A signature which allowed Brodinski to sharpen his profile and attract attention.
-He made his first scenes as a DJ and got the opportunity to publish a series of remixes by popular artists, from Klaxons or Bonde do Rolê.
+Rogé became passionate about DJing while in high school.
+His early inspirations were Damian Lazarus, Ivan Smagghe, 2 Many DJ's, and Andrew Weatherall.
+In Reims, his hometown, Brodinski became connected with DJs in the local electronic scene, including Yuksek.
+With Yuksek, he produced his first single, "Bad Runner", released on the renowned Swiss label Mental Groove.
+Being signed to the imprint allowed Brodinski to raise his profile and attract attention.
+He made his first appearances as a DJ and got the opportunity to publish a series of remixes by popular artists, from Klaxons or Bonde do Rolê.

-At the end of 2007, Brodinski took part in the great Soulwax Mas party organised in Ghent, like every year at Christmas, by the group Soulwax, alongside other artists such as Boyz Noize, Crookers or Tiga.
+At the end of 2007, Brodinski took part in the great Soulwax Mas party organised in Ghent, an annual event at Christmas organized by the group Soulwax, alongside other artists such as Boyz Noize, Crookers and Tiga.

 It's on the latter's label, turbo, that Brodinski released the EP Oblivion afterwards.
-Very quickly, the organisers of the London techno party "Bugged Out" asked him to produce a compilation called Suck My Deck.
-He then became a resident of the Panik festivals at the Élysée Montmartre, in Paris, and embarked on his first scene as a DJ, from Belgium to England to Los Angeles, sharing the bill with artists such as Erol Alkan.
+After the EP's release, the organisers of the London techno party "Bugged Out" asked him to produce a compilation called Suck My Deck.
+He then became a resident of the Panik festivals at the Élysée Montmartre and embarked on his first tour as a DJ, from Belgium to England to Los Angeles, sharing the bill with artists such as Erol Alkan.

 At the end of the 2000s, he became the principal resident of the Social Club, on Montmartre road and established himself as the figurehead of a multi-facet generation, easily swinging from one genre to another, between rap and techno.

 At the same time, the DJ was involved in several projects.
-Associated with DJ Orgasmic, he put together the Best of Everything compilation which combines precisely rap and techno.
+Associated with DJ Orgasmic, he put together the Best of Everything compilation fusing rap and techno.
 Alongside half of the duo The Shoes, Guillaume Brière, he formed the ephemeral duo Gucci Vump.

 A touch of everything in perpetual motion, Brodinski is a DJ who counts, regularly called by festivals around the world.
 We can find him in Melbourne for the Parklife, in London on the side of Lovebox, or even at the Sonar in Barcelona where he is regularly invited.

 It was during one of his many tours that Brodinski met DJ Mehdi and found in him a true mentor.
 Still at the Social Club, DJ Mehdi and Brodinski regularly hosted an evening called "McFly Tuesday".